VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/feature-flags.md

 ## Benefits of Using Feature Flags

-Integrating feature flags into Virto Commerce and Virto Storefront offers several significant benefits:
+Integrating feature flags into Virto Commerce Platform and Frontend Application offers several significant benefits:

 * **Modularity**: Feature flags enable safe and controlled feature releases by allowing developers to enable or disable features remotely by installing/uninstalling Virto Commerce module.
 * **A/B Testing**: Feature flags facilitate A/B testing and experimentation by enabling developers to test new features with a subset of users before rolling them out to the entire user base.